California Auto Theft Laws

 If you want to learn more about California auto theft laws and other crimes the links below provide helpful information:

 Since the distinction between felony auto theft and misdemeanor joyriding depends on the offender's intentions your statements and actions relating to an auto theft charge can be particularly important.
 Hiring a lawyer to assist with your defense can help ensure you don't miss this, and other opportunities, to have your charges reduced or even get the case dismissed.
-Contact a qualified local attorney for a free evaluation of your legal defense options.
+Contact a qualified California defense attorney and get clarity about your legal defense options.

 Contact a qualified attorney.